 Understanding Circumcision in Islam for Children Ages 5+

-🌱 A Practice Rooted in Purity
+🌙 A Practice Rooted in Identity, Cleanliness, and Belonging

 In Islam, circumcision is not merely a medical procedure — it is one of the natural practices (sunan al-fitrah) that align with the innate disposition God has created.
 It is closely tied to the concept of taharah (purity), a foundational value in daily prayer, cleanliness, and spiritual life.